xmartlabs/xmartlabs.github.io/_posts/2020-10-02-react-native-line.md

 If you're using LineSDK for the first time, you can check the [installation guide](https://github.com/xmartlabs/react-native-line#installation).

-If you want to update to the latest version, please check out our fined-tuned [migration guide](Were you already using the library?
-Well, just check out our fined-tune migration guide.)
+If you want to update to the latest version, please check out our fined-tuned [migration guide](https://github.com/xmartlabs/react-native-line#migration-from-v1xx).

 # Final thoughts